sassoftware/sas-network-analysis/README.md

    - Navigate to the directory where you cloned this repository, and then navigate to the sas/ directory of the demo you wish to run.
    - Open the .sas script and run by clicking the run icon or pressing F3.
 - If you intend to run the Jupyter notebook versions of these demos:
-   - First ensure that you are have the required python packages installed by using `conda install -c conda-forge -c sas-institute --file requirements.txt` from a terminal window (see the above details section for more context).
+   - First ensure that you have the required python packages installed by using `conda install -c conda-forge -c sas-institute --file requirements.txt` from a terminal window (see the above details section for more context).
    - launch a jupyter notebook session by using `jupyter notebook start` from a terminal window.
    - after launching, use a web browser to connect to the displayed URL for your newly created Jupyter notebook server
    - navigate to the directory where you cloned this repository, and then navigate to the python/ directory of the demo you wish to run.
    - open the .ipynb notebook and then run the cells interactively by clicking the run button.

 ### Viewing graphs with graphviz
 The SAS language scripts in various examples and demos produce graph visualizations produced with graphviz, which are saved in files with the extension .dot.
-To View them, you can convert them to to a rendered format, such as .png, with the command `dot -Tpng sample.dot > sample.png`.
+To view them, you can convert them to a rendered format, such as .png, with the command `dot -Tpng sample.dot > sample.png`.
 If you do not have graphviz installed, there are also online graphviz viewers that may be used to convert your .dot file content to an image.

 ## Contributing